Fund managers turn gumshoe as forensic short-selling pays off

 These bets are not risk-free: by announcing market-sensitive news on stocks they trade, investors who decide to go public with their research are vulnerable to legal action.

-London-listed IT outsourcing services provider Quindell QPP.L, whose shares more than halved after Gotham City Research published a report in April questioning its revenue model and profit quality, said it had started legal action against Gotham.
+London-listed IT outsourcing services provider Quindell, whose shares more than halved after Gotham City Research published a report in April questioning its revenue model and profit quality, said it had started legal action against Gotham.

-Taiwan's market watchdog has also turned against short sellers, accusing Glaucus of "spreading rumors" about local recycling firm Asia Plastic (1337.TW).
+Taiwan's market watchdog has also turned against short sellers, accusing Glaucus of "spreading rumours" about local recycling firm Asia Plastic.

 A spokeswoman for Britain's Financial Conduct Authority said regulated companies can publish research as long as it is not false or misleading and they disclose any financial interest.
 The U.S. Securities and Exchange Commission declined to comment.